fhamborg/NewsMTSC/README.md

 You're all set now :-)

 # Target-dependent Sentiment Classification
-Target-dependent sentiment classification works out-of-the-box if you setup our state_dict as described [above](#use-newsmtsc-for-classification).
-You may also train your own model, see [below](##training).
+Target-dependent sentiment classification works out-of-the-box.
 Have a look at infer.py or give it a try:
 ```
 python infer.py
 ```